Skip to main content

 Example

-Imagine your company is based in Germany and has a EUR base currency account in Payhawk.
-If you need to pay a subcontractor in Poland (recipient country) in PLN (recipient currency), choose local rails over SWIFT because it’s cheaper for this currency pair.
+Imagine your company is based in Sweden and has a EUR base currency account in Payhawk.
+If you need to pay a subcontractor in Sweden (recipient country) in SEK (recipient currency), choose local rails over SWIFT because it’s cheaper for this currency pair.

 In this case: